viet34tqc/notebook/technical-terms.md

 - Protecting servers
 - Load balancing
-- Caching static contents like CDNs
+- Caching static contents like CDNs.
+At first, when client send request to webserver, proxy server takes that request, redirects it to webserver, receives response, cache the response and sends it back to client
 - Encrypting and decrypting SSL communications

 ## Foward proxy